Source: Wikipedia

 The Øresund seminar starts after a joint lunch at 12.00 on November 10th and roughly follows the schedule below.
 More details will appear.

-Please register for the event, so we can order appropriate amount of coffee and seats for dinner, on the following link.
-Deadline for registration: Monday 3/11.
+Please register for the event, so we can order appropriate amount of coffee and seats for dinner.
+If you missed the deadline for registering, please contact an organizer (see bottom of this page).
 The dinner will take place at Taperian located at Stortorget close to the cathedral.

 The talk will present some recent results about the free boundary problem for an incompressible, irrotational liquid drop of nearly spherical shape with capillarity.
 The first part of the talk will deal with the extension of some classical results from the flat case to the spherical geometry, including the reduction to a problem on the boundary, the Hamiltonian structure, the analyticity and tame estimates for the Dirichlet-Neumann operator in Sobolev class, and a linearization formula for it, both by a differential geometry approach and with the method of the 'good unknown of Alinhac'.
 The second part of the talk will deal with the bifurcation of travelling waves, which are nontrivial fixed profiles rotating with constant angular velocity.
 Bifurcation from both simple and multiple eigenvalues is considered, where the Hamiltonian and variational structure of the problem, together with its conserved quantities, play a key role.